 They still stared blankly and I thought about the truth and the point of sharing it.

-THE TRUTH: Look.
-When I had Evan, they cut me and then I tore open from my chin to the nape of my neck.
-ON THE OTHER SIDE OF MY BODY.
-I vivisected myself except it wasn't nearly as fun as being a lobster because when you're a vivisected lobster, they scrape out all your guts and then they mix your guts with mayonnaise and freshly-squeezed lemon juice and then they squish it all back inside your shell with a side salad and a cloud biscuit and then, when they bring you to the table, everybody goes OOOOH and AAAAH and from somewhere outside of Paris, the ghost of Julia Child approves of everything except the parsley.
+THE TRUTH: You might vivisect yourself except it won't be nearly as fun as being a lobster because when you're a vivisected lobster, they scrape out all your guts and then they mix your guts with mayonnaise and freshly-squeezed lemon juice and then they squish it all back inside your shell with a side salad and a cloud biscuit and then, when they bring you to the table, everybody goes OOOOH and AAAAH.

-THE POINT OF SHARING IT: Look.
-I didn't know I was vivisecting myself even as I was vivisecting myself.
+THE POINT OF SHARING IT: You won't know you're vivisecting yourself.
 It's just all metaphorical and literal pressure and it doesn't matter the setting: fluorescent bulbs and masked figures or bongos and candlelight, you can't feel a thing beyond the need to cross this damn bridge.
 To get over it to the other side.
-Your own vivisection is kinda beside the point.
-And so you vivisect and then somebody whisks in between your legs but you're busy crying, because there's a squishy purple creature who's crying too, and kicking, at least generally speaking.
+Somebody whisks in between your legs and you're crying, because there's a squishy purple creature who's crying too, and kicking, at least generally speaking.
 And at some point you wonder What are they doing down there?
-I'm fine.
-It's done.
 And you say those words and the masked figure between your legs, without looking up, responds from behind blue paper in an overly cheerful falsetto.
 Everything's wonderful!
 Good job!
 Good job!
 Good job!
 Just a little stitch and oh!
 Look over there!
 It's A BABY!
-And you are enraptured and relieved and so you look over there and whimper Oh my god, we made that squishy purple creature and someday, that squishy purple creature is going to piss on your floor and then point at the piss, and then point at you, and then giggle.
+Someday, that squishy purple creature is going to piss on your floor and then point at the piss, and then point at you, and then giggle.
 And you'll giggle back.

 THE TRUTH, SUMMED UP: For a little while, you'll feel weird.